200 Level Courses

 This course is graded on the Graduate Special scale.

-Work on research proposal that forms basis for doctoral dissertation, under guidance of dissertation chair and doctoral committee.
-Notes: May be repeated, but no more than 6 credits of EDUC 998 may satisfy doctoral degree requirements.
+Develops research proposal that forms the basis for doctoral dissertation, under the guidance of dissertation chair and doctoral committee.
+Exposes students to university requirements and resources in the dissertation phase of their program.
+Notes: May be repeated, but no more than 9 credits of EDUC 998 may satisfy doctoral degree requirements.
 Offered by School of Education.
 May be repeated within the degree for a maximum 12 credits.

 Recommended Prerequisite: Admission to candidacy in the PhD program, successful completion of the doctoral qualifying exam, and EDRS 810, 811, and 812 or their equivalents.